All Environmental Education Programs are free to all school and community groups in Ottawa County.

 To request or schedule a program contact Environmental Educator, Becky Simpson at 419-898-1595 or email@example.com

-This exciting event is for youth in 5th-8th grade.
-Join us every July at the Winous Point Hunt Club in Port Clinton.
+This exciting event for youth in 5th-8th grade is held at the Winous Point Hunt Club in Port Clinton.
 Throughout the day, participants engage in fishing, shooting, archery, bird banding and more in a fun and safe environment.
 Cost is $20 and includes a t-shirt and lunch.
 Registration fills up fast, so don't wait!!
 Limit to only 60 participants.
-To be placed on our mailing list for future events, or if you have any questions, contact Becky Simpson, Environmental Educator, at 419-898-1595 or firstname.lastname@example.org.
+To be placed on the mailing list for future events, or if you have any questions, contact Becky Simpson, Environmental Educator, at 419-898-1595 or firstname.lastname@example.org.

 Women in Conservation

-2021 Women in Conservation series has come to a close.
-If you would like to be placed on a mailing list to receive our 2022 workshop brochure, please contact Becky Simpson, Environmental Educator at 419-898-1595 or email@example.com
+If you would like to be placed on an email list to receive future updates on these workshops, please contact Becky Simpson, Environmental Educator at 419-898-1595 or email@example.com

-To celebrate agriculture and honor our local producers, the Ottawa Soil & Water Conservation District, Natural Resources Conservation Service, Farm Service Agency, OSU Extension, and various sponsors are hosting an Agriculture Community Breakfast.
+To celebrate agriculture and honor our local producers, the Ottawa Soil & Water Conservation District, Natural Resources Conservation Service, Farm Service Agency, OSU Extension, and various sponsors host an Agriculture Community Breakfast.

-The 2022 Ag Breakfast is taking place on March 19th at the St. John's church in Oak Harbor.
+The 2023 Ag Breakfast took place on March 17th at the St. John's church in Oak Harbor.
 The cost to attend the event is $5.00 and reservations are required.
 All proceeds go back into the community through scholarships that will be awarded to High School students residing in Ottawa County who are going into agriculture, wildlife, forestry or soil and water fields.
 Congrats to Brayden Hayes and Gracie Sprague, our 2023 Ag Breakfast Scholarship Winners!!!
 For more information about our Ag Scholarship, please call OSU Extension at 419-898-3631.
 Contact the Ottawa SWCD office or any board member to get your tickets today!!